KnownStormChaser/master-weather-model-list/AI_MODELS.md

 ## Regional AI models

 Regional (limited-area) AI forecast systems.
 Unlike the global systems above, these cover a single national or continental domain, typically at convection-permitting resolution.
-This is a young category, expected to grow as centres extend AI methods to limited-area modelling (e.g., DWD's planned AICON-LAM).
+This is a young category and still growing as centres extend AI methods to limited-area modelling.

+> **AICON-EU (DWD)** — operational since June 30, 2026, but **not catalogued here yet because it is not on Open Data**.
+DWD's first regional AI model: ICON-EU domain at ~6.5 km (R3B08 grid, DWD grid number 27), the same 13 reduced levels and twelve parameters as [AICON-Global](./models/nwp_models/global/germany/aicon-global.md), 3-hourly, 120 h at 00/06/12/18 UTC and 48 h at the intermediate cycles.
+Initialized from AICON-Global rather than from an analysis, using an embedded-grid approach in which the global forecast in and around the LAM domain feeds the regional model.
+No `aicon-eu` directory exists under `/weather/nwp/v1/m/` as of 2026-08-05; worth monitoring.
+A ~2 km German-domain variant matching the ICON-D2 domain is planned (DWD's SKY nomenclature reserves the `la` domain code for it).

 ### [HRRR-Cast (NOAA)](./models/nwp_models/regional/usa/hrrrcast.md)
 - **Operator:** NOAA / OAR — developed by Global Systems Laboratory (GSL); run experimentally at NWS/EMC